yebigithub/BW_dairy/README.md

     * 4.4 Cross-Validation 2

 ## 1. Quick sample code.
+Attention: This sample code works with example images.
+For your customized images, many hyperparameters need to be adjusted.
 ### 1.1 Establish your environment.
 - Download [python folder](https://github.com/yebigithub/BW_dairy/tree/main/python) from this github into your local postion.
 - Install all the packages you will use in [requirement.txt](https://github.com/yebigithub/BW_dairy/blob/main/python/requirements.txt).
 Recreate one [conda environment](https://conda.io/projects/conda/en/latest/index.html) follow the lines.